HanhanXioyoge/HanhanXioyoge.github.io/_publications/2009-10-01-paper-title-number-1.md

 collection: publications
 category: manuscripts
 permalink: /publication/2009-10-01-paper-title-number-1
-excerpt: 'This paper is about the number 1.
-The number 2 is left for future work.'
+excerpt: 'UniESA is a unified, data-driven computational framework designed to predict the stereoselectivity and catalytic activity of enzymes.
+It is utilized in protein engineering to optimize biocatalysts and accelerate discoveries for sustainable green chemistry applications.'
 date: 2025-05-18
 venue: 'Green Chemistry'
 slidesurl: 'https://academicpages.github.io/files/slides1.pdf'